';

 UL 508A Certification Overview

 A control panel that is fabricated to UL 508A is referred to as a Listed panel and is allowed to have the UL mark applied to the panel.
-This mark communicates to regulators and end-users that the panel was fabricated in a safe, code-compliant, professional manner.
+This mark communicates to regulators and end-users that the panel was fabricated safely, code-compliant, and professionally.

-For a panel shop to be able to use the UL Listed mark, the panel shop itself has to be UL 508A Certified.
+For a panel shop to be able to use the UL Listed mark, it has to be UL 508A Certified.
 A Certified shop earns this credential by having its work practices, documentation, and assembly environment audited and inspected by UL engineers, assuring that the shop can meet the quality and safety threshold expected to carry the UL mark.
 To maintain certification, the panel shop must be regularly audited by UL.

 Benefits of UL Listed Panels